lsds/KungFu/README.md

 ``kungfu-run`` use the ``nic`` option to infer its IP and thus its role in the cluster.

-### ImageNet - ResNet and many others
+### ImageNet - ResNet and other DNNs

-KungFu can significantly speed up the training of ResNet, VGG, DenseNet and many others for the ImageNet [challenge](https://github.com/luomai/benchmarks/tree/cnn_tf_v1.12_compatible_kungfu/scripts/tf_cnn_benchmarks#running-kungfu) which is extended from the official [TensorFlow benchmark](https://github.com/luomai/benchmarks/tree/cnn_tf_v1.12_compatible_kungfu).
+KungFu can speed up the training of ResNet, VGG, DenseNet and others for ImageNet.
-You can add your own KungFu distributed optimizer to the ImageNet challenge by adding one line of code, see [here](https://github.com/luomai/benchmarks/blob/cnn_tf_v1.12_compatible_kungfu/scripts/tf_cnn_benchmarks/benchmark_cnn.py#L1198).
+We show this in an [example](https://github.com/luomai/benchmarks/tree/cnn_tf_v1.12_compatible_kungfu/scripts/tf_cnn_benchmarks#running-kungfu) extended from the official [TensorFlow benchmark](https://github.com/luomai/benchmarks/tree/cnn_tf_v1.12_compatible_kungfu).

 ### Pose estimation - OpenPose

-[OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) and other object detection models are important training workloads.
-These models are often batch-size sensitive.
+Pose estimation models such as [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) are often batch-size sensitive.
-We found it difficult to train them using
-Horovod which couples batch size with the number of GPUs.
-We have thus switched to use KungFu in a popular [OpenPose implementation](https://github.com/tensorlayer/openpose-plus) and achieved robust speed up in time-to-accuracy after using the model averaging optimizers enabled by KungFu.
-You can find more details from [here](https://github.com/tensorlayer/openpose-plus#distributed-training).
+We used KungFu in
+a popular [OpenPose implementation](https://github.com/tensorlayer/openpose-plus) and achieved robust speed up in time-to-accuracy after using the model averaging optimizers which preserves small batch training during scaling.

 ### Natural language processing - BERT

-We have an example that shows how you can use a very few lines to enable distributed training for Google BERT using KungFu.
+BERT is an emerging NLP training workload.
+We have an example that shows how you can use few lines to enable distributed training for BERT.
 See the example [here](https://github.com/luomai/bert).

+### Generative adversarial networks - CycleGAN

+Generative adversarial networks (GAN) train multiple networks in parallel and are often limited to use small batches for convergence.
+KungFu thus become an attractive option for GANs, because of its minimal changes to complex GAN programs and new distributed optimizers that decouple batch size and system parallelism.
+Check out the simple [CycleGAN example](https://github.com/tensorlayer/cyclegan).

 ### Reinforcement learning - Alpha Zero

 We are working on an Alpha Zero distributed training example and will release it soon.

-### Generative adversarial networks - CycleGAN

-Generative adversarial networks (GAN) are challenging training workloads given that they use multiple optimizers in parallel.
-In addition, GANs also consume large amounts of GPU memory, and they are often limited to only converge with small batch sizes.
-KungFu thus become an attractive option for GANs, because of its minimal changes to complex GAN training programs as well as its model averaging optimizers which decouple batch size and the number of GPUs.
-You can check out how easy this can be done in a [CycleGAN example](https://github.com/tensorlayer/cyclegan).

 ## Benchmark